Benefits of student membership

 If you can’t use the online process, you can download the application guide below and complete the form:

 Return your completed form by email to email@example.com.
 We're no longer able to accept payment by cheque - please contact us if you need to discuss alternative payment methods.

 It may take up to 28 days to process your application as we’ll need to complete some verification checks.

 How to renew your membership, reinstate your membership if it's lapsed or change your membership category

 Training to become a counsellor or psychotherapist

-Ensuring you gain the skills and experience to practise competently and safely
+Our recommended training routes to ensure you gain the skills and experience to practise competently and safely.